ositaka/design-code-tips-v2/src/pages/code/2021-05-03-replace-text-with-css-only.md

 ---
 templateKey: code-post
-title: Replace text with CSS only
+title: 'Replace text with CSS only'
-date: 2021-05-03 11:20
+date: 2021-05-03T19:28:37.629Z
 featuredpost: false
 featuredimage: /assets/css.png
-description: Replace text with CSS only.
+description: 'Replace text with CSS only.
 Please note this solution is not ideal if you are making an extremely accessible website.
-Is merely visual.
+Is merely visual.'
 tags:
   - Web Development
   - CSS